-\ Extracted from the Annual Report 2021.
+Extracted from the Earnings Report as of 31 March 2022.

-Based on Net Income attributable to Deutsche Bank shareholders.

-Based on Core Bank Net Income attributable to Deutsche Bank shareholders.

-- Based on Net revenues. - Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income. - On 17 September 2020, the ECB announced its decision to exercise its regulatory discretion declaring exceptional circumstances.
+- 1 Based on Net Income attributable to Deutsche Bank shareholders. - 2 Based on Core Bank Net Income attributable to Deutsche Bank shareholders. - 3 Based on Net revenues. - 4 Noninterest expenses as a percentage of total net revenues, which are defined as net interest income before provision for credit losses plus noninterest income. - 5 On 17 September 2020, the ECB announced its decision to exercise its regulatory discretion declaring exceptional circumstances.
 This measure allows banks to exclude certain eligible central bank balances from the leverage exposure.
-Banks will benefit from the relief measure until 31 March 2022.
-Leverage Ratio (fully loaded) excluding this effect was 4.5 % as at 31 December 2021.
+Banks benefited from the relief measure until 31 March 2022.
+Leverage Ratio excluding this effect was 4.3 % as at 31 March 2022. - 6 Starting with the first quarter of 2022, information is presented as reported as the fully loaded definition has been discontinued due to immaterial differences.

-In 2022, Deutsche Bank is working towards to achieving its financial targets, principally the Post-tax Return on Average Tangible Shareholders' Equity target of 8 % for the Group and above 9 % for its Core Bank, by building on the progress made since Deutsche Bank started its strategic transformation in 2019.
-All forward-looking projections below are based on 31 January 2022 foreign exchange rates.
+In 2022, Deutsche Bank is working towards achieving its financial targets, principally the Post-tax Return on Average Tangible Shareholders' Equity target of 8 % for the Group and above 9 % for its Core Bank, by building on the progress made since Deutsche Bank started its strategic transformation in 2019.